McG

-Joseph McGinty Nichol (born August 9, 1968), known professionally as McG, is an American director, producer, and former record producer.
+Joseph McGinty Nichol (born August 9, 1968), known professionally as McG, is an American film director, film producer, and former record producer.

 McG began his career in the music industry, directing music videos and producing various albums.
 He later rose to prominence with his debut theatrically released narrative feature, Charlie's Angels, which had the highest-grossing opening weekend for a directorial debut at the time.
 Since then, he has directed several other films, including Terminator Salvation, This Means War, and The Babysitter.
 On television, McG co-created Fastlane with John McNamara and executive produced The O.C., Supernatural, and Chuck.

 McG also owns a production company, Wonderland Sound and Vision, founded in 2001, which has overseen the production of the films and television shows he has worked on since Charlie's Angels: Full Throttle.

 Early life

 Joseph McGinty Nichol was born in Kalamazoo, Michigan, and grew up in Newport Beach, California.
 As his uncle and grandfather were also named Joe, his mother nicknamed him "McG" to avoid confusion.

 McG attended Corona del Mar High School, where he met Mark McGrath.
 Initially he wanted to become the lead singer of a band he formed with McGrath.
 However, he failed as a front man and persuaded McGrath to take over.
 Instead he worked behind the scenes as producer and marketer for the band until he was 22.
 He then obtained a Bachelor of Arts in psychology from UC Irvine.
 McG thought of attending medical school afterwards, but tired of studying, he formed a record label known as G Recordings in 1993, working on his hobby as a still photographer, shooting local bands and musicians, along with earning money driving a delivery truck.
 He eventually brought to the latter job McGrath, who had been in a state of depressive apathy after graduating, and decided to again try his hand fronting a band.
 The band had several hit singles as Sugar Ray, signed with a label, and went on tour.
-McGrath has said McG has been a "psychologist, therapist and [musical] collaborator” to him, including convincing him to record "Fly", which would become Sugar Ray's breakout hit, given McGrath previously did not feel he had the singing voice to perform the song well.
+McGrath has said McG has been a "psychologist, therapist and [musical] collaborator" to him, including convincing him to record "Fly", which would become Sugar Ray's breakout hit, given McGrath previously did not feel he had the singing voice to perform the song well.